drishans/GL_Fest/README.txt

 Scene of a "festival" with lighting, textures, and objects.

 Recent changes:
-   lake with water texture
-   simple toon shader applied to screen removed objects - cause display error skybox can be swapped to night by pressing F5.
+   create lake - map water texture simple cel shader applied to screen removed objects - cause display error skybox can be swapped to night with F5

 Build and run with this:
    make;./final;make clean